9vek/SwapHotBar/README.md

 - Give players `shb.ignore` permission to disable the plugin on them, it is useful when some players don't like the feature.

-  [**Fix in 1.4**] now ops can default use the feature of this plugin, you can also give ops `shb.ignore` to disable the feature on them.
+  [**Fix in 1.4**] now ops can by default use the feature of this plugin, you can also give ops `shb.ignore` to disable the feature on them.

 - Use console command `/SHB reload` to reload configuration file